BabyPulmo/docs/submission/qa-prep.md

 # Q10 — “What if Meta changes WhatsApp policies?”

-The platform is channel-agnostic.
+The platform is intentionally designed to be channel-agnostic.

-WhatsApp is the fastest deployment path today, but the roadmap already includes Telegram, IVR, and SMS fallback options.
+WhatsApp is simply the fastest adoption path today, but the roadmap already includes Telegram, IVR, and SMS fallback options.

+The core value of Baby Pulmo is the respiratory-triage and CHW-escalation infrastructure behind the messaging layer.

 ## Numbers / References